Halin's grid theorem

-In graph theory, a branch of mathematics, Halin's grid theorem states that the infinite graphs with thick ends are exactly the graphs containing subdivisions of the hexagonal tiling of the plane.
-It was published by Halin (1965), and is a precursor to the work of Robertson and Seymour linking treewidth to large grid minors, which became an important component of the algorithmic theory of bidimensionality.
+In the mathematics of infinite graphs, Halin's grid theorem states that the infinite graphs with thick ends are exactly the graphs containing subdivisions of the hexagonal tiling of the plane.
+It was published by Rudolf Halin in 1965.
+It is a precursor to the work of Neil Robertson and Paul Seymour linking treewidth to large grid minors in finite graphs, which became an important component of the algorithmic theory of bidimensionality.

 Definitions and statement

 A ray, in an infinite graph, is a semi-infinite path: a connected infinite subgraph in which one vertex has degree one and the rest have degree two.

-Halin (1964) defined two rays r_{0} and r_{1} to be equivalent if there exists a ray r_{2} that includes infinitely many vertices from each of them.
+In a precursor to the paper proving his grid theorem, Halin defined two rays $r_0$ and $r_1$ to be equivalent if there exists a ray $r_2$ that includes infinitely many vertices from each of them.
 This is an equivalence relation, and its equivalence classes (sets of mutually equivalent rays) are called the ends of the graph.
-Halin (1965) defined a thick end of a graph to be an end that contains infinitely many rays that, despite being equivalent, are pairwise disjoint from each other.
+Halin defined a thick end of a graph to be an end that contains infinitely many rays that, despite being equivalent, are pairwise disjoint from each other.